Feds not ready to take sentencing position in Flynn case

 WASHINGTON (AP) — Federal prosecutors say it's too soon to take a position on sentencing for former Trump administration national security adviser Michael Flynn because he could still be a defense witness in the upcoming trial of a one-time business partner.

+The about-face for the trial set to start next week in Virginia could affect Flynn's punishment in a separate case in Washington, where he pleaded guilty in special counsel Robert Mueller's Russia investigation to lying to the FBI, and his chances of getting maximum credit for cooperating with investigators.

-That about-face could affect Flynn's punishment, since he had abruptly cut short his sentencing hearing last December for the sole purpose of cooperating in the case of Bijan Kian and earning credit toward a reduced sentence.
+Flynn had abruptly cut short his own sentencing hearing last December so he could continue cooperating in Kian's case and get credit toward a reduced sentence.

-In a filing Wednesday, prosecutors said they could not speculate on how the new position would affect their recommendation for Flynn's sentence.
+In a filing Wednesday, prosecutors acknowledged that the change in position raises "numerous issues."
+But they said they could not speculate on how it might affect their own sentencing position since they said Flynn could still be called by Kian as a defense witness.
+They say the sentencing hearing should be scheduled after Kian's trial ends.

+Flynn's lawyers have objected to the government's new position, saying it could cause problems for him at his sentencing hearing.
+One of his lawyers, Jesse Binnall, alleged that prosecutors wanted him to give untruthful testimony.